 1 1/2 cups shredded sharp Cheddar (6 ounces)

 Add and continue beating and stirring until the dough begins to leave the sides of the bowl:

 2 to 3 cups all-purpose flour

-Knead the dough about 10 minutes.
+Knead the dough for about 10 minutes.
 Transfer the bread to an oiled bowl and turn it to coat with oil.
 Cover loosely with plastic wrap and let rise in a warm place until doubled, about 1 hour.
-Grease two 9 x 5 inch loaf pans.
-Punch down the dough, divide it in half, and shape into 2 loaves.
+Grease two 9 x 5-inch loaf pans.
+Punch down the dough, divide it in half, and shape it into 2 loaves.
 Place in the loaf pans and let rise again until nearly doubled, about an hour.

 Preheat the oven to 375 degrees F. Brush the loaves, if desired with melted butter.

-Bake about 30 minutes.
-Bake until the crust is golden brown and bottom sounds hollow when tapped.
+Bake for about 30 minutes.
+Bake until the crust is golden brown and the bottom sounds hollow when tapped.
 Remove from the pans to a rack to cool completely.

 Cookbooks notes: For variation, add a sprinkling of minced fresh or dried herbs, such as thyme or marjoram, with the cheese.
 You may also add chopped onions or garlic or minced scallions, pimientos, or green olives when you roll up the loaves.
 For a pleasant variation, use whole wheat flour for half of the white and 2 tablespoons honey instead of the sugar.